graemeworthy/rack-multipage/README.md

 Sometimes it's nice to see the effect of changes on multiple pages at once, like for example when you are editing css.

-This is a rack middleware that creates a page with multiple little-shrunken versions of other pages on it.
-Thumbnails, of them.
+This is a rack middleware that creates a page with multiple little, shrunken-down versions of other pages on it.
+Thumbnails of them.
 These thumbnails are iFrames, and they've been shunken down with css.

+It works with any Rack app.
+Ruby on Rails is a Rack app, so it works with Rails.